top of page

-This well-attended March 2026 evening session in Highbury Hall, Tenterden, was led by WOKAS chair Alison Chandler, who began with an engaging introduction to colour theory.
+This well-attended evening session in March 2026 in Highbury Hall, Tenterden, was led by WOKAS chair Alison Chandler, who began with an engaging introduction to colour theory.
 Using a range of artist examples, she explained ideas such as colour harmony and demonstrated how artists use the colour wheel when planning a painting.

 Members then put these ideas into practice by working from a still life and a reference photograph, experimenting with complementary and analogous colour schemes using a variety of media.
 The session provided an enjoyable opportunity for everyone to explore colour relationships and different approaches to using colour in their work.